osportal/osportal/README.md

 Make sure both [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) are installed.

+1. Create a blank .env file.
+You can modify it to your liking.

-In order to install and launch the server, simply run `docker-compose up -d` in the same directory as the docker-compose.yml file
+2. Run `docker-compose up -d` to install and launch the services.

 The site will be running on `localhost:8002`